plone/Installers-UnifiedInstaller/README.txt

 The installer will compile Python, Zope, and key required libraries from source.
 (Basic build tools and common libraries are required.
-See "Dependencies" and "Recommended Libraries" below.)
+See `Dependencies`_ and `Recommended`_ Libraries below.)

+PLEASE NOTE
-:PLEASE NOTE: You have the option to run the installation as root or a normal user.
+  You have the option to run the installation as root or a normal user.
 There are serious security implications to this choice.

 The non-root method produces an install that will run the Zope server